rosemwahlin/rename_files/README.md

-# rename_files
+#rename_files
+Script that:
-Script to read a CSV file that contains a list of object IDs and GUIDs that renames .tif files from the object ID name to the GUID name.
+ - Reads a CSV file that contains a list of object IDs and GUIDs
+ - Renames .tif files from the object ID name to the GUID name.

+So file "Object ID File.tif" gets renamed to "GUID.tif"

 # Usage
 python3 file_move_script.py --csvfile [filename] --inputdir [input dir] --outpudir [outdir]